 Procedures in a Juvenile Court Case

 Likewise, the constitutional rights of juveniles are different from those of adults who have been accused of committing a crime.
 For example, although juveniles have the right to an attorney at an adjudicatory hearing, in most states they do not have the right to have their case heard by a jury.
-(To learn more about the due process rights of juvenile defendants, see Nolo's article Constitutional Rights in Juvenile Cases.)
+(See Do juveniles have a right to trial by jury?
+To learn more about the due process rights of juvenile defendants, see Constitutional Rights in Juvenile Cases.)

 Sentencing Options for Juvenile Delinquents